 Unfortunately, there is a downside to AFFF.
 It contains a chemical compound known as PFAS that can cause cancer and other health issues in those who have been exposed to PFAS through their job in the military, or as a civilian firefighter or airport worker.
-Additionally, the fire fighting foam that has been used through the years has found its way into the soil and groundwater of populations living near airports and military bases across the U.S., resulting in exposure to others who have never come in contact with the foam through their employment.
+Additionally, the fire fighting foam that has been used through the years has found its way into the soil and groundwater of populations living near airports and military bases across the U.S., resulting in fire fighting foam exposure to others who have never come in contact with the foam through their employment.

 If you have suffered a health condition as a result of exposure to aqueous film-forming foam, you should be aware that multi-district litigation formed and plaintiffs are filing cases against the companies that manufactured the foam, even after knowing that it was likely to cause negative health effects.

 The experienced product liability attorneys at Dolman Law Group Accident Injury Lawyers, PA can help you understand the legal options that are available for you and start your firefighting foam lawsuit today.
 Contact us for more information.

 What Are PFAS?